Scaling Beyond Context: A Survey of Multimodal Retrieval-Augmented Generation for Document Understanding: Introduction

 In visually rich document understanding, different approaches have emerged to address the challenges of integrating layout, text, and structural information.
 Multimodal LLM (MLLM)-native methods commonly represent documents as long image sequences, enabling unified learning across modalities with MLLMs~\citep{duan2025docopilot,xiong2025docr1,yu2025docthinker,zhou2024doge,nassar2025smoldocling,ye2023mplug,hu2024mplug,hu2024mplug2}.
 While effective, these models struggle with very long documents spanning hundreds or thousands of pages, where sequence length limitations can hinder accurate retrieval and increase the risk of hallucination~\citep{deng2024longdocurl,ma2024mmlongbench}.
+As shown in Table~\ref{tab:bench_tokens}, current multimodal RAG benchmarks require 20–200M visual tokens, far exceeding the typical 128K–1M context limits of existing MLLMs~\citep{yang2025qwen3,achiam2023gpt,team2023gemini}.
 To improve modularity and robustness, agent-based approaches introduce specialized agents for subtasks such as layout analysis, content extraction, instruction decomposition, and verification~\citep{liu2025hm,han2025mdocagent,wang2025multi,wu2150tabagent,yu2025visual}, though such designs often increase system complexity due to coordination overhead.
 Retrieval-augmented generation (RAG) methods provide another direction by grounding responses with external knowledge, typically retrieving the top-K most relevant pages (see Figure~\ref{fig:number_papers} (a)) across one or more documents~\citep{lewis2020retrieval}.
 Importantly, these paradigms are not mutually exclusive: RAG-based systems may employ agents to manage retrieval and verification, while agent-based workflows often incorporate RAG as one of the agent nodes, yielding more flexible hybrid frameworks.
 These complementary perspectives have shaped the landscape of document understanding, yet among them, RAG has drawn particular attention for its practicality and rapid growth~\citep{arslan2024survey,fan2024survey}.

 Early RAG studies mainly rely on text-centric strategies, extracting text via OCR or combining OCR with MLLM-generated captions for visually rich documents, followed by encoding for retrieval~\citep{wang2022text,li2023towards,chen2024bge,khattab2020colbert}.
 Despite their effectiveness in certain scenarios, such text-based approaches exhibit fundamental limitations in handling visually rich documents, as they fail to adequately capture cross-modal cues and structural semantics~\citep{abootorabi2025ask,mei2025survey}.
 To address these shortcomings, recent efforts have increasingly focused on multimodal RAG frameworks.
 The growth trend in the number of papers is shown in Figure~\ref{fig:number_papers} (b).
 These methods often represent multi-page documents as image sequences~\citep{faysse2024colpali,yu2024visrag}, enabling visual encoders to extract richer representations for retrieval.
 Recent advances in multimodal RAG have increasingly emphasized finer-grained modeling within individual pages, including tables, charts, and other structured elements, to improve retrieval accuracy and robustness~\citep{wang2025vrag,choi2025zero}.
 Extending beyond these coarse-to-fine refinements, recent studies have also investigated graph-based indexing~\cite{yuan2025mkg} and multi-agent frameworks~\citep{liu2025hm}, which provide complementary mechanisms for structured reasoning and collaborative coordination in multimodal RAG.